Alan Colmes, Fox News Contributor, Dead At Age 66

 Hannity paid tribute to Alan Colmes by saying he was “one of life’s most decent, kind and wonderful people you’d ever want to meet.”

-“When Alan and I started ‘Hannity & Colmes,’ there wasn’t a day that went by where we didn’t say we were the two most fortunate men in all of television.
+“When Alan and I started ‘Hannity & Colmes,’ there wasn’t a day that went by where we didn’t say we were the two most fortunate men in all of television.”

 “Alan, in the midst of great sickness and illness, showed the single greatest amount of courage I’ve ever seen.”